kwame-mintah/notes-md/personal-development/today-i-learned/00-locally-hosted-ollama-server-available-to-others.md

 I then check on a different network, to see if Ollama was reachable, either by visiting `ollama.intuitive-judgments.com` on the browser to get the message `"Ollama is running"`.

-Additionally, I can check what models and/or text embeddings were avaliable on Ollama.
+Additionally, I can check what models and/or text embeddings were available on Ollama.

 ```bash
 curl https://ollama.intuitive-judgments.com/api/tags